miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Repaired clipping, holes, necks and Presence hair of various models.
 Adjusted health bar frame and weapon/discpline highlight graphics.
 Increased distance in which detail models and decals will fade away.
-Hid invisible Ocean House and Grout's mansion blocks by furniture.
+Hid invisible Ocean House and Grout's Mansion blocks by furniture.
 Corrected many inside/outside door handles and background screen.
 Fixed three mirrored keycard backsides and centered the area icons.
 Added native widescreen support and improved readability of notes.